biogabriel7/ScaleSC/README.md

 to_CPU()
 ```

-Move all chunks to CPU.
+Move all chunks to the CPU.

 ---